Why are kelp habitats so important to gray whales?

 Unhealthy Kelp Forest (2018)

-ORKA is composed of stakeholders with diverse interests in kelp forest ecosystems, including commercial urchin divers, researchers, managers, conservationists, tour guides, sport divers, chefs, and other community members that value healthy kelp forests.
-The GEMM Lab is working with Dr. Aaron Galloway at the Oregon Institute of Marine Biology to better understand the connections between urchin, kelp, zooplankton, and gray whales in Oregon coastal waters.
+The Oregon Kelp Alliance (ORKA) is composed of stakeholders with diverse interests in kelp forest ecosystems, including commercial urchin divers, researchers, managers, conservationists, tour guides, sport divers, chefs, and other community members that value healthy kelp forests.
+Our research described above was conducted in collaboration with Dr. Aaron Galloway at the Oregon Institute of Marine Biology.
 This research will help ensure gray whales continue to frolic and feed successfully in the kelp beds along the Oregon coast.